 Participants are required to arrive at least 15 minutes prior to the scheduled course start time.
-Catering will be provided for all public training courses including morning tea, lunch and tea/coffee facilities.
-If you have any special dietary requirements, please indicate this on your online enrolment or contact our office at least 5 working days prior to your course commencement date.
+Tea/coffee facilities are provided.
 All participants are required to bring their drivers licence, white card and any previous accreditation details.

 All participants are required to wear appropriate work attire, including steel capped boots and hi-visibility clothing for practical field training and assessments.